Conserving elastic turbulence numerically using artificial diffusivity

 and for the CF forcing scheme,

 in which the forcing amplitude is $F_0=U\nu_s K^2$ and $K$ is the spatial frequency (i.e., $\ell = 1/K$), resulting in a turnover time $T = \nu_s K/F_0$.
 For FRM (\ref{eq:FRM}) $K=1$ and for CF (\ref{eq:CF}) $K=2$.
 To simulate ET using FRM and CF, a small perturbation $\bm{\delta}$ is added to the initial conformation tensor $\mathsfbi{C}=\mathsfbi{I}+\bm{\delta}$, as originally proposed in \cite{T_S_2009}.
 Equations~(\ref{eq:1}) and (\ref{eq:2}), with GAD and MAD (\ref{eq:3}), are solved using a SPD-conserving numerical solver comprising of the lattice Boltzmann coupled with a high-order finite-difference scheme (see \cite{DZANIC2022105280}), which was applied in our previous investigation of ET \cite{vedad_jfm}.
-We realistically capture the main physical behavior of polymers using the FENE-P constitutive model, $f(r) = \left(L^2 - 2\right)/\left(L^2 - r\right)$ in Eq.~(\ref{eq:2}) with $r = \mathrm{tr}\left(\mathsfbi{C}\right)$ and $L^2 = 2.5\times10^3$, which imposes a maximum finite extensibility $L > r$ \cite{PETERLIN1961257}.
-In all simulations, dimensionless groups are set following previous numerical investigations of ET including, $Wi=10$, artificial diffusivity $Sc=10^3$ (as done in \citep{T_S_2009, THOMASES20111221, gupta_vincenzi_2019}), and set $Re=1$ (as done in \citep{Berti_2008, plan_gupta_vincenzi_gibbon_2017,vedad_jfm}) below the critical value at which inertial instabilities arise $Re_c=\sqrt{2}$ \citep{Gotoh1984InstabilityOA}.
+Wherein, the lattice Boltzmann method inherently permits exact advection for the hydrodynamic field, and is thus devoid of numerical diffusion in Eq.~(\ref{eq:1}).
+To directly resolve Eq.~(\ref{eq:2}), the polymer solver treats the advection term according to the high-resolution Kurganov-Tadmor scheme \cite{KT_SCHEME}, while a fourth-order Runge-Kutta scheme is applied for the temporal evolution.
+Spatial gradients in the artificial diffusivity terms, including (\ref{eq:3}), are solved using a second-order central difference scheme, whereby any consequent numerical diffusion is comparatively much lower than the added levels of artificial diffusivity, and thus, has been shown to have a negligible effect on ET \cite{gupta_vincenzi_2019, vedad_jfm}, retrieving results in direct agreement with previous spectral studies of viscoelastic instabilities \cite{T_S_2007, T_S_2009,THOMASES20111221,DZANIC2022105280}.
+We realistically capture the main physical behavior of polymers using the FENE-P constitutive model, $f(r) = \left(L^2 - 2\right)/\left(L^2 - r\right)$ in Eq.~(\ref{eq:2}) with $r = \mathrm{tr}\mathsfbi{C}$ and $L^2 = 2.5\times10^3$, which imposes a maximum finite extensibility $L > r$ \cite{PETERLIN1961257}.
+In all simulations, dimensionless groups are set following previous numerical investigations including, $Wi=10$, artificial diffusivity $Sc=10^3$ (as done in \citep{T_S_2009, THOMASES20111221, gupta_vincenzi_2019}), and set $Re=1$ (as done in \citep{Berti_2008, plan_gupta_vincenzi_gibbon_2017,vedad_jfm}) below the critical value at which inertial instabilities arise $Re_c=\sqrt{2}$ \citep{Gotoh1984InstabilityOA}.
 The polymer concentration, characterized by $\beta=\nu_p/\nu_s$, is set to $\beta=0.5$ and $\beta=0.4$ in order to match previous investigations for FRM \cite{T_S_2009,THOMASES20111221} and CF\citep{gupta_vincenzi_2019}, respectively.

 Based on our previous investigation \citep{vedad_jfm}, GAD with $n=1$ will result in unphysical artifacts arising from insufficient periodicity, characterized by qualitative anomalies which contaminate the base flow, thus preventing the accurate simulation of ET.
 For CF, we set $n=1$ to compare against results from \cite{gupta_vincenzi_2019}, which were solved on a $N^2=1024^2$ grid for both $Sc=10^3$ (using GAD) and $Sc=\infty$.
 In addition, this is useful for testing whether unicity can be retained.
 For FRM, where the external forcing is larger, we set $n=2$ to conserve unicity allowing numerical artifacts arising \textit{purely} from artificial diffusivity to be studied.
 All simulations are purposely conducted with $(n\times N)^2=256^2$ grid points, where each unit cell has $N^2$ grid points, i.e., the resolution $2\pi/N$ for FRM is half of that used for CF. This is a notable reduction compared to previous studies \citep{plan_gupta_vincenzi_gibbon_2017,gupta_vincenzi_2019} to highlight the ability to retain numerical robustness with the proposed approach of modified artificial diffusivity.